 In the world of security and digital threats a botnet is a often large collection of hacked computers or servers which collectively form a network controlled by a malicious adversary.
-These vast networks can be leveraged to send large quantities of spam, launch DDOS attacks on popular websites or other malicious purposes.
+These vast networks can be leveraged to send large quantities of spam, launch DDOS attacks on popular websites or other malicious purposes such as stealing sensitive information or using your resources to mine Cryptocurrency.

 Once a malicious hacker has access to a number of infected computers or servers they may choose to use these computers to launch a distributed denial of service (DDOS) attack in an attempt to flood a website with requests to crash the server.